What is Speaking Well In Public?

 Who are your clients?

 I’ve trained many subjects in the UK and abroad.
-Our clients include business and self-employed people, the public sector, managers and company directors, lecturers, teachers, coaches and trainers, barristers, clergy, politicians, students, actors, writers, poets, film makers and parents.
+My clients include business and self-employed people, the public sector, managers and company directors, lecturers, teachers, coaches and trainers, barristers, clergy, politicians, students, actors, writers, poets, film makers and parents.

 Private sector, public sector and individual clients have included the UK Border Agency [Revenue & Customs and Immigration Officers], Police, Airport security, airline and embassy staff, the CIPD Sussex Trainers’ Forum, the Critical Incident arts and business event, Chronicle Theatre and the Brighton Film-makers’ Coalition.
-I’ve presented business and corporate training in the UK, Yemen, Gambia, Ukraine, USA, South Africa, Turkey and all over Europe.
+I’ve presented business and corporate training in the UK, Yemen, Brunei, Gambia, Ukraine, USA, South Africa, Turkey and all over Europe.

 What happens on a training course?